Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Microbes, bacteria, viruses and parasites.md

 Now with added Covid-19!
 Use our cuddly poliovirus to learn how we can prevent and eradicate diseases!

-Last initially checked on 2025-01-26 by Isobel Gilham (ig419@cam.ac.uk) and double-checked on 2025-02-08 by Smiley Chan (scc93@cam.ac.uk)
+Last initially checked on 2025-11-23 by Jeovana Ip (jci25@cam.ac.uk) and double-checked on 2025-02-08 by Smiley Chan (scc93@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->